A Training-Free Style-Personalization via SVD-Based Feature Decomposition: Experiments

 \subsection{Implementation Details}

-We implement our method using a pre-trained Infinity 2B model~\cite{han2024infinity} with all parameters frozen, which performs scale-wise prediction across 12 steps.
-The baseline employs a codebook of size $2^{32}$, with quantized feature maps of resolution 64$\times$64$\times$32.
-Our method operates in a stage-wise manner with targeted interventions across the generation process.
-We set the key stage $\mathbf{S}_{\text{key}} = \{2,3\}$, and fine stage $\mathbf{S}_{\text{fine}} = \{4, 5, 6, 7\}$.
-Generating a 1024$\times$1024 style-personalized image takes approximately 6.44 seconds on a single NVIDIA A6000 GPU.
+We implement our method using a pre-trained Infinity 2B model~\cite{han2025infinity} with all parameters frozen, which performs scale-wise prediction across 12 steps.
+The baseline employs a codebook of size $2^{32}$, with quantized feature maps of resolution $64\times 64\times 32$.
+The exponential decay rate $\alpha$ for Principal Feature Blending is set to 1.0.

+Based on our analysis, our method operates in a step-wise manner with targeted interventions across the generation process.
+At $s=3$, we apply \textit{Principal Feature Blending}, and at the fine stages ($\mathbf{S}_\text{fine} = \{3, 4, \dots, S\}$), we apply \textit{Structural Attention Correction}.
+Generating a 1024$\times$1024 style-personalized image takes approximately 3.58 seconds on a single NVIDIA A6000 GPU.